thomasmaurel/rest_api_demo/README.md

 cd rest_api_demo-techtest1.1
 pip install virtualenv
 ```
+(if you get errors, try using pip3 instead)

 * On Windows (if you have both python 2 and python 3 installed, you may need to tell virtualenv the path to python3 install with -p option):
 ```